AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/csv.md

 The Create CSV Aggregator lets you create a csv text from received text values.

-For more information on aggregators, see [Aggregator module](../../workfront-fusion/modules/aggregator-module.md).
+For more information on aggregators, see [Aggregator module in Adobe Workfront Fusion](../../workfront-fusion/modules/aggregator-module.md).

 | Source Module |Select the module you are using to aggregate the fields you need. |
 |---|---|